 Another issue to consider is that cognacs, and most grape brandies in general, can sometimes struggle to assert themselves in cocktails because of their soft, floral character.
 One way to navigate this is using a cognac that's higher proof.
 That will bump up the flavor to help it punch through a little more.
 Most cognacs are bottled at 40% ABV, but a few are bottled higher specifically with mixing in mind (see below).

 To dig deeper into the connoisseur's world of high end sipping cognac, and learn more about the category in general, check out Nicholas Faith's 2015 Guide to Cognac, free on kindle!

 High Proof and Affordable - These are all optimal mixing cognacs.

 Pierre Ferrand 1840, 45% ABV - A recreation of an old formula made with cocktails in mind.
-This is the cognac a lot of cocktail bars use in their well.
+This is the Cognac that a lot of cocktail bars use in their well.

-Louis Royer Force 53, 53% ABV - A exceptional value for such a high proof.
+Louis Royer Force 53, 53% ABV - An exceptional value for such a high proof.